 \section{Abstract}

-Recent cosmological observations show hints for possible deviations from the standard $\Lambda$CDM paradigm at late times.
-To study such deviation, we introduce a minimal phenomenological framework in which the total equation of state of the Universe, $w_{\rm T}(z)$, follows a logistic evolution motivated by a renormalization group like flow between cosmological fixed points.
-This approach directly reconstructs $w_{\rm T}(z)$ probed by background observables, without assuming a specific dark energy model.
-Using DESI-DR2 baryon acoustic oscillation measurements, DES-Dovekie latest supernova data, and CMB distance priors, we find that the logistic parametrization provides an improved fit compared to $\Lambda$CDM and remains competitive with standard dynamical dark energy models.
-The inferred expansion history exhibits noticeable deviations from $\Lambda$CDM at low redshifts, reflected in the reconstructed jerk parameter.
-While the statistical significance of these deviations is model-dependent, our results highlight the potential of flow-inspired parametrizations as a complementary and physically interpretable framework for probing late-time cosmic dynamics.
+Recent observations hint at possible late-time deviations from $\Lambda$CDM.
+We introduce a minimal phenomenological framework in which the total equation of state $w_{\rm T}(z)$ follows a logistic evolution motivated by renormalization-group–like flow between cosmological fixed points.
+Using DESI-DR2 BAO, DES supernova data, and CMB distance priors, we find that this parametrization provides an improved description of the expansion history relative to $\Lambda$CDM.
+The reconstructed evolution, though model specific, also shows statistically strong low-redshift deviations from $\Lambda$CDM.